cristalcodes/getter-backend/README.md

 # Getter

-Getter is a Rails RESTful API backend application that serves to create and maintain collections of task items.
+Getter is a Rails RESTful API backend application that serves to create and maintain collections of task items, and works together with Getter's React front-end to create a full user experience.

 ## Installation